wp-plugins/stock-ticker/readme.txt

 * Configure default set of stock symbols that will be displayed in ticker
 * Configure default presence of company as Company Name or as Stock Symbol
 * Configure colours for unchanged quote, negative and positive changes
+* Disable scrolling ticker and make it static for individual ticker
 * Both, global and widget settings provides easy colour picker for selecting all three colour values
 * Tooltip for ticker item display company name, exchange and last trade date/time
 * Define custom names for companies to be used instead symbols